Revised: Training and Monitoring RequirementsFor Agencies Participating in the Child and Adult Care Food Program.

 - Menus and menu production records

 A reconciliation of meal counts at each site is required by 7 CFR, Section 226.16(d)(4)(ii).
-The sponsor must reconcile the meal counts at each of its sites for five consecutive days during a current or prior claim month.
+The sponsor must reconcile the meal counts at each of its sites for five consecutive days during a current or prior claiming month.

-To reconcile meal counts, the sponsor must use enrollment and attendance records to determine the number of participants in care during each claimed meal service, then match those numbers against the claimed breakfasts, lunches, snacks, and suppers in order to ascertain whether or not the meal counts are accurate.
+To reconcile meal counts, the sponsor must use enrollment and attendance records to determine the number of participants in care during each claimed meal service, then match those numbers against the claimed breakfasts, lunches, snacks, and/or suppers in order to ascertain whether or not the meal counts are accurate.
 Meal count errors may be grounds for an overclaim and result in a declaration of serious deficiency (SD).

 In accordance with 7 CFR, Section 226.16(d)(4)(iv), sponsors are permitted to conduct review averaging in meeting their monitoring requirements.
 Review averaging allows a sponsor to conduct less than three visits at some sites, while conducting more visits at sites needing greater monitoring of program operations.
 The sponsor must ensure that the total number of visits performed averages three reviews for all of its sites that year and that it conducts an average of two unannounced visits of all of its sites during that year.

-For example, a sponsor may conduct two unannounced visits to one of its sites and find no SDs; however, two unannounced visits to a different site may indicate a need for increased monitoring and follow up.
+For example, a sponsor may conduct two unannounced visits to one of its sites and find no SDs; however, two unannounced visits to a different site may indicate a need for increased monitoring and follow-up.
 The sponsor has the option to skip the third visit to the compliant site and instead perform a fourth visit to the site that needs greater monitoring.
 While one site is receiving only two visits and the other is receiving four, the total number of visits for both sites still results in an average of three per year.

 If a site is monitored only twice during a review year due to review averaging, its review in the next review year must occur no more than nine months after the previous review.
 For example, if the last site review occurred in February of the prior year, the first review of the site in the next review year must take place by November.